I enroll in a CalPERS plan

 Finding a plan can be a complex process, so we want to make it easy for you to become part of the Dignity Health family.
 If you still feel lost and are not sure where to start, check out helpful tips for navigating open enrollment.

-A primary care doctor helps you to manage your health.
+A primary care provider helps you to manage your health.
 Common services include regular physical exams, prescribing medications, treating minor illness and injuries, managing chronic conditions, and screenings for common health problems.

-Should you need specialized care, your primary care doctor can expertly guide your next steps, and connect you to the right specialist.
-There are five main types of primary care doctors: Family medicine doctors for the whole family; internal medicine-pediatric doctors for preventing and treating diseases, pediatricians who specialize in children, internal medicine doctors who care for adults, and OB-GYNs for adult women.
+Should you need specialized care, your PCP can expertly guide your next steps, and connect you to the right specialist.
+There are five main types of PCPs: Family medicine doctors for the whole family; pediatricians who specialize in children, internal medicine doctors who care for adults, OB/GYNs for adult women, and internal medicine-pediatric doctors who are board certified in both internal medicine and pediatrics.

 Choosing and building a relationship with one of these doctors can help you live a healthy lifestyle based on your individual needs.